DevonXDal/lingua-sona/README.md

 > **Lingua Sona** seeks not only to simplify communication,
 > but to *unify human understanding* through clarity, logic, and beauty.
 > It is not just a conlang — it is a blueprint for linguistic evolution.

 ---

-## 🤝 Support Lingua Sona

-Lingua Sona is an open, long-term project focused on building a logically sound, globally usable language system.
-If you find this work valuable and would like to support its continued development, you may do so voluntarily.

-### 💠 How Support Is Used

-All donations are allocated transparently:

-- **80% — Project Reinvestment**
-  - Documentation, tooling, and infrastructure
-  - Fonts, diagrams, educational materials
-  - Hosting, repositories, and long-term archival
-  - Research, testing, and publication preparation

-- **20% — Contributor Support**
-  - Modest compensation for the core maintainers’ time
-  - Development tooling (e.g., professional software, AI assistance)
-  - Sustaining consistent progress over long timelines

-This split exists to keep the project healthy without compromising its open nature.

-### 🧭 What Support Does *Not* Buy
-- No ownership, voting rights, or control
-- No influence over linguistic decisions
-- No special access or priority treatment

-Lingua Sona remains open, collaborative, and governed by its design principles—not by funding sources.

-### 🌱 Why This Matters
-Building a serious world-language candidate is slow, careful work.
-Your support helps convert unpaid passion into sustainable momentum—without turning the project into a product.

-> Support is optional, appreciated, and never required.

----